Ways to Keep Your Home

 A loan modification changes the terms of your mortgage.
 If you’re behind on your loan, completing a loan modification gives you a fresh start and brings you current – usually by taking the past due amount and adding it to your loan as part of a new principal balance.

-• giving you more time to repay the loan (for example 40 years instead of 30 years), and/or
+• Give you more time to repay the loan (for example 40 years instead of 30 years).

-• moving a portion of your loan balance to the “back end” of your mortgage, due as a zero interest balloon payment, so that interest is charged only on a part of your principal balance instead of the whole thing.
+• Move a portion of your loan balance to the “back end” of your mortgage, due as a zero interest “balloon” payment, so that interest is charged only on a part of your principal balance instead of the whole thing.

 Should I consider a loan modification?

-Completing a loan modification will make you current on the loan.
+Completing a loan modification will bring you current on the loan.
 If there is a related foreclosure court case, that case will be dismissed after you have completed a loan modification.

 How can I get a loan modification?